3dcitydb/3dcitydb-docs/source/3dcitydb/introduction.rst

-The 3D City Database (3DCityDB) is a free Open Source package consisting of a database schema and a set of software tools to import, manage, analyse, visualize, and export virtual 3D city models according to the CityGML standard.
+The 3D City Database (3DCityDB) is a free Open Source package consisting of a database schema and a set of software tools to import, manage, analyse, visualize, and export virtual 3D city models according to the CityGML standard [YNKH2018]_.
 The database schema results from a mapping of the object oriented data model of CityGML 2.0 to the relational structure of a spatially-enhanced relational database management system (SRDBMS).
 The 3DCityDB supports the commercial SRDBMS Oracle (with *Spatial* or